-Create vg on top of ram memory to speed up lv performance.
-When disk is specified size of the physical volume is taken from existing disk space.
+Create volume group on top of ram memory to speed up LV performance.
+When disk is specified the size of the physical volume is taken from existing disk space.

-- disk Name of the disk in which volume groups are created. - vg_name Name of the volume group. - ramdisk_vg_size Size of the ramdisk virtual group (MB). - ramdisk_basedir Base directory for the ramdisk sparse file. - ramdisk_sparse_filename Name of the ramdisk sparse file.
+- disk (str) name of the disk in which volume groups are created - vg\name (str) name of the volume group - ramdisk\vg\size (str) size of the ramdisk virtual group (MB) - ramdisk\basedir (str) base directory for the ramdisk sparse file - ramdisk\sparse\filename (str) name of the ramdisk sparse file - use\tmpfs (bool) whether to use RAM or slower storage